mykelalvis/FT/Traveller/WORKING/Mongoose/Mysteries of the Ancients.md

 #### TRAITS — SKILLS

-STR 8 INT 5 Flyer (grav) 1, Profession DEX 7 EDU 6 (ordinary job) 1 END 4 SOC 6
+STR 8 INT 5 Flyer (grav) 1, Profession DEX 7 EDU6 (ordinary job) 1 END 4 SOC 6

 JESSICA UUUMGI Jessica works in administration for the University of Glisten and is a pretty fair scholar, although most of what she knows is unconnected to the Ancients.
 She subscribes to the common view that the Ancients were a coalition, a culture rather than a species.
 She is also sure that the remnants of the Ancients culture include some species alive today.
 This makes her receptive to the idea that perhaps the Ancients were humans, or that some ancient humans were Ancients.
 Jessica can split this particular hair down to the microscopic level if given the chance but she is willing to listen to other viewpoints.